 Using these questions to structure content ensures that your marketing campaigns will be informative, clear, and accessible to your audience.

 Step 4: Adding An Effective Call-To-Action

-In the case of a salon or spa, more often than not, your call-to-action should be a rebooking link or a button to buy a retail package, voucher or product.
-Make sure it stands out, easy to click and conveys only one idea.
+In the case of a salon or spa, more often than not, your call-to-action should be a rebooking link or a button to buy a retail package, voucher, or product.
+For many, their call-to-action is simply their online booking button, which links directly to their salon software system.
+Make sure it stands out, is easy to click, and conveys only one idea.
 Make it so easy for your clients that they can’t think of any excuse why they shouldn’t click! 😉

 Step 5: Ensure Your Email Signature Stands Out

 Often overlooked, an email signature is a powerful and low-cost marketing tool.
 It’s the equivalent of your printed business cards.
 A good email signature:

 - Is consistent across all your salon’s employees